 Criminal Obstruction of Breathing or Blood Circulation

-An “A” misdemeanor punishable by up to one year in jail, a person is guilty of New York Penal Law section 121.11 when he or she intends to impeded the normal breathing of a victim or the circulation of that person’s blood.
+A person is guilty of New York Penal Law section 121.11 when he or she intends to impede the normal breathing of a victim or the circulation of that person’s blood.
 Additionally, the accused must do this by either (a) applying pressure on the person’s throat or neck or by (b) blocking that person’s nose or mouth.
+The law does not differentiate between using your hand, a pillow or any other object although, depending on the dangerous instrument used, you could also face equal or more serious charges in addition to Criminal Obstruction of Breathing or Blood Circulation in certain circumstances.

-The critically important element of Criminal Obstruction of Breathing or Blood Circulation is the intent element.
-If your intent, for example, is to quiet a person to stop that person from yelling because you are in a heated argument, then arguably your intent was not to impeded their breathing when you put your hand on their mouth.
-Obviously, an assessment or analysis of this type of case by your New York criminal lawyer is one that is fact specific.
+One of the critically important elements of Criminal Obstruction of Breathing or Blood Circulation is the element of intent.
+If your intent, for example, is to quiet a person to stop that person from yelling because you are in a heated argument, then arguably your intent was not to impeded their breathing when you put your hand on his or her mouth.
+Moreover, if you were attempting to provide medical attention, such a defense is codified in New York Penal Law Article 121.

 Call the New York criminal defense attorneys and former New York prosecutors at (212) 312–7129 or contact us online today